+Here are our picks for the five best business card scanners.
 Click on any app to learn more about why we chose it, or keep reading for more context on business card readers.

-The 8 best business card scanner apps
+The best business card scanner apps

-BizConnect for accuracy and ease of use
+BizConnect for accuracy

 Sansan for companies or teams

-Wantedly People for a free business card scanner
+Wantedly People for scanning multiple business cards

 What makes a good business card reader app?

-Best business card scanner app for accuracy and ease of use
+Best business card scanner app for accuracy

 BizConnect (Android, iOS)